 Design and construction is estimated to cost approximately $10.75 million.
 Additional funding for the exhibitions needs to be determined and approved.

+The Main Library will not be demolished.
+Currently, the Library services use and programs only 45% of space in the facility.
 It will maintain approximately 60,000 square feet of programmable space (21% more space than is currently used) with existing services and amenities reconfigured, updated and improved.
 All the programming will be maintained or enhanced.